CLID: Controlled-Length Image Descriptions with Limited Data

 By Eq.~\ref{eq:noise}, a positive value means that a data point is more likely according to the model trained on the trusted data than that trained on the extended data, while a negative value means the opposite.
 Therefore, this score rates the data points according to their likelihood of being in-domain.

-Fig.~\ref{fig:percentiles} shows that our approach indeed manages to separate most of the trusted data from the self-generated data on MS-COCO.
-While $90\%$ of the trusted data has a positive score (i.e., high quality), it holds for only $1\%$ of the self-generated data.
+Fig.~\ref{fig:percentiles} shows that our approach successfully separates most of the trusted data from the self-generated data on MS-COCO.
+While $90\%$ of the trusted data has a positive score (high quality), it holds for only $1\%$ of the self-generated data.

 Luckily, $p(y_j|x_j;\theta)$ can be estimated by language models that learn to predict tokens.
 We extend~\cite{vaswani2017attention} to consider the additional input image, as follows.
 Given a caption $y_j$, which is a sequence of $m$ tokens $[w_1,...,w_m]$, and an image $x_j$, the likelihood of the caption depends on the likelihood of each token to appear, based on the previous tokens and the image.
 For a token $w_t$ the probability is $P _\theta (w_t | w_{1:t-1}, x_j)$ and the log-likelihood of the caption is